Type of Property Guide

 Lease length

 For a studio, many lenders require a longer minimum lease than they would for a larger flat.
 Where a one-bedroom flat might be acceptable at 75 years remaining at the time of completion, a studio may need 85 years or more from the same lender.
-Below 80 years marriage value applies (until the Leasehold and Freehold Reform Act 2024 abolishes it; secondary legislation was not in force as of early 2026), making the extension premium more expensive.
+Below 80 years marriage value applies, making the extension premium more expensive.
+The Leasehold and Freehold Reform Act 2024 will abolish marriage value when its valuation reforms are switched on, but as of mid-2026 no commencement date has been set and the reforms are held up by a freeholders' legal challenge in the Court of Appeal.

 Floor area